Don’t overlook these key money management strategies when running your small business.

 Still, you’ll want to keep costs as low as possible if you want to grow your business.
 Fewer profits mean less money to invest in your company’s future and a shorter financial runway when times get tough.

 How to put it into action: Take stock of your business expenses, including your software and apps, on a regular basis and decide whether you really need them.
 Does each one move your business forward in a measurable or meaningful way?

 If you’re having trouble justifying your software expenses, see if you can find a tool that tackles multiple needs.
 Accounting software like FreshBooks, for instance, handles invoicing, billing, time tracking, and more.
 By using software that packages multiple features together, you avoid paying for each one separately.

 And if you find yourself overpaying for some vendors, shop around for alternatives or consider negotiating a lower rate with them.

 New business owners often start out with one person running the show.
 Marketing and sales, accounting and product design, shipping, and customer service—it’s all in a small business owner’s job description.
 But as you grow, it’s important to know which tasks you excel at and which ones you probably have no business doing.

 Sure, you can read through thousands of pages of tax code and spend 12 hours preparing your own tax return, but what is the opportunity cost of those 12 hours?
 Could you pay someone else a fraction of that to handle filing a tax return for you?

 How to put it into action: Once you have enough revenue-producing work to keep you busy 40 hours a week, start looking for tasks to outsource.
 You might work with an outside accountant to ensure your books are in order, hire a virtual assistant to handle email and other routine tasks, or outsource your social media to someone who can grow your online presence.

-When you dive in and get comfortable with your business finances, you’ll have a better idea of how your business is really doing, where improvements are needed and where growth is possible.
+When you dive in and get comfortable with your business finances, you’ll have a better idea of how your business is really doing, where improvements are needed to hit your financial goals, and where growth is possible.